What’s your sacrifice?

 20. Book your travels with points

-As outlined in this post, I used the American Express Travel booking service on their website to book flights, accommodation, car rental and even tours.
+I used the American Express Travel booking service on their website to book flights, accommodation, car rental and even tours.
 I found their deals very comparable to other sites, if not better – they had some great discounted deals on accommodation!

 You can book using points, or a combination of points + pay.
 If you use up all your points, and still have more to book, you can pay for whatever’s left with your American Express Card and collect more points for travel!